 She married her cousin, Jonah Gottesman (1914–1996), a medical doctor, on February 1, 1941.
 No sooner had they moved to Zvinyace than they had to flee the German terror.
 But for serendipity and the acts of sacrifice of a Jewish family in Karolyuvka, in eastern Galicia, they would have followed the inevitable trajectory of the Bukovina Jews: deportation to Transnistria (region in W. Ukraine between the Bug River in the east and the Dniester River in the west) to almost certain death.
 The Schaechter and Gottesman families were further saved by Jonah’s medical credentials; they remained in Bucharest for two years.
 Without Mordkhe, who was arrested in transit, they stole across the border to Vienna, where Jonah became the doctor-in-chief of the DP camps.

-In Vienna she was associated with the Freeland League from 1947 until 1950, when she and Jonah emigrated to New York, where Schaechter-Gottesman kept up her Yiddish activism.
+In Vienna Schaechter-Gottesman was associated with the Freeland League from 1947 until 1950, when she and Jonah emigrated to New York, where she kept up her Yiddish activism.
 She continued her association with the Freeland League until 1979.
-She remains active in its successor, the League for Yiddish, and in the Sholem Aleichem Cultural Centre and the Congress for Jewish Culture.
-She has mentored a generation of young poets, including Gitl Schaechter-Viswanath and Elinor Robinson, and edited the anthology Vidervuks (Regrowth) which grew out of her Yugntruf (Youth for Yiddish) writer’s circle.
+She remained active in its successor, the League for Yiddish, and in the Sholem Aleichem Cultural Centre and the Congress for Jewish Culture.
+She mentored a generation of young poets, including Gitl Schaechter-Viswanath and Elinor Robinson, and edited the anthology Vidervuks (Regrowth) which grew out of her Yugntruf (Youth for Yiddish) writer’s circle.
 She served as literary editor of Yedies fun YIVO and Afn Shvel and was secretary of the Yiddish PEN club.

 Zumerteg (Summer Days) appeared in 1990, followed by a cassette and later a CD of the same name.
 “A rege” (A Moment), published earlier as a poem in Steshkes, presents the interpenetration of real time and eternity: “Eternal is the moment” (28).
 Schaechter-Gottesman’s most recent CD, Af di gasn fun der shtot (On the Streets of the City), reveals her contemporary concerns.
 “The Ballad of September 11” is written in the folk tradition of disaster commemoration.
 As threnodist, she laments the funeral pyre of history: “And it smolders still, smolders without end …” (Liner Notes 8–9).
 As an international troubadour, Schaechter-Gottesman lends her own improvisational and melismatic style to her concert renditions.

-Her most recently published volume, Perpl shlenglt zikh der veg (2002), contains poems whose music is attuned to the cadence of the rain (“Not Merely the Rain,” 25) and to the unbearable beauty of the violin’s strains (“Fiddle,” 34).
-Boris Sandler holds that with this third collection Schaechter-Gottesman locates herself both within and against the tradition as represented by Ezra Korman’s landmark 1928 anthology of Yiddish women poets.
+Schaechter-Gottesman’s Perpl shlenglt zikh der veg (2002) contains poems whose music is attuned to the cadence of the rain (“Not Merely the Rain,” 25) and to the unbearable beauty of the violin’s strains (“Fiddle,” 34).
+Boris Sandler holds that with this third collection Schaechter-Gottesman located herself both within and against the tradition as represented by Ezra Korman’s landmark 1928 anthology of Yiddish women poets.

 In 2005 Schaechter-Gottesman won the National Heritage Award given by the National Endowment for the Arts.